civilKaos82/ruby-drill-destructive-methods-challenge/README.md

 Methods that take input and provide an output are sometimes known as *[pure functions]* because they don't affect anything outside of themselves.
 The only things that change happen between `def` and `end`; the world before and after the method runs is exactly the same.

-Other methods have what we call *side-effects*.
-Side-effects are changes that occur outside of a method when the method runs.
+Other methods have what we call *side effects*.
+Side effects are changes that occur outside of a method when the method runs.
 Maybe a file is written or text is printed to the command line.
-Methods with side-effects are also known as *impure functions*.
+Methods with side effects are also known as *impure functions*.

-A common side-effect, as seen in Figure 1, is mutating, or changing, an object.
+A common side effect, as seen in Figure 1, is mutating, or changing, an object.
 What happens to the value of our variable `class_name` when we pass it to the `to_snake_case!` method?
 The object changes.
 The variable `class_name` still points to the same string object, but the object has changed.
 It's value was changed from `SomeClassName` to `some_class_name`—it was *modified in place*.
 Methods that have the side effect of changing objects' values are often referred to as *destructive methods*.

 ### Convention for Using ! in Method Names